kaeldai/bmtk/examples/comsol/README.md

 # Comsol

-A small network of 200 multi-compartment biophysically detailed cells placed in a column with radius 200 $\mu m$ and height 400 $\mu m$.
+A small network of 200 multi-compartment biophysically detailed cells placed in a column with radius 100 $\mu m$ and height 200 $\mu m$.
-The network receives input in the form of a time-dependent potential distribution defined by a .txt file that is exported from COMSOL.
+The network receives input in the form of potential distribution defined by a .txt file that is exported from COMSOL.

 Uses the BioNet simulator (requires NEURON)

 ## Running:

 ```
-$ python run_bionet.py config_comsol.json
+$ python run_bionet.py config_comsol_*.json
 ```
+config_comsol_1c.json will use a COMSOL simulation with a single electrode placed near the center of the column.
+<br> config_comsol_2x.json will use a COMSOL simulation with two electrodes spaced along the x-axis.

-If successful, will create a *output* directory containing log, spike trains and recorded cell variables.
+The output files have already been generated in the *outputs* directory containing log, spike trains and recorded cell variables.
+Running the simulations again will overwrite the existing files.

 ## The Network:
 The network files have already been built and stored as SONATA files in the *network/* directory.
 The bmtk Builder